potocpav/potocpav.github.io/_posts/2020-05-01-designing-a-gui-framework.markdown

 where the type `Widget` is parametrized by the (arbitrary) event type `a`.
 A text box would be `Widget String`, a checkbox would be `Widget Boolean`, and a color picker would be `Widget Color`.

 This reflects the fact that event type is the **only** thing we need to know about widgets to compose them.
-Otherwise, they are opaque to the rest of the program.
+Otherwise, widgets are opaque to the rest of the program.
 They have no accessible state, no methods.
 Compared to object-oriented widget frameworks, this is simpler by [orders of magnitude](https://doc.qt.io/qt-5/qlist.html).

 ## Composition in space